codeadamca/github-demo-branching/README.md

 # github-demo

 A demo GitHub repository for introducing students to Git and GitHub.
+You will need a GitHub account to proceed, make sure you [login](https://github.com/login) or [register](https://github.com/signup).

+Please take a moment to notice that the registration page acts like the command line!

+IMAGE

 ## Initial Setup